-- Hardening: completely disable XML-RPC, WP REST API and feeds any kind
+- Hardening: disable XML-RPC, WP REST API and feeds any kind

-- Control access to REST API and XML-RPC with White IP Access List
+- Control access to the REST API and XML-RPC with the White IP Access List

 See full list of security features

-By default WordPress allows unlimited login attempts either through the login form or by sending special cookies.
+By default, WordPress allows unlimited login attempts through the login form, XML-RPC or by sending special cookies.
 This allows passwords to be cracked with relative ease via brute force attack.

 WP Cerber blocks intruders by IP or subnet from making further attempts after a specified limit on retries is reached, making brute force attacks or distributed brute force attacks from botnets impossible.

-You will be able to create a Black Access List or White Access List to block or allow logins from a particular IP.
+You will be able to create a Black IP Access List or White IP Access List to block or allow logins from a particular IP address, subnet or range.

 WP Cerber tracks time, IP addresses and usernames for successful and failed login attempts, logins, logouts, password changes, blocked IPs and actions taken by itself.

 Massive botnet brute force attack?
 That’s no longer a problem.
-Citadel mode will automatically be activated for a period after several unsuccessful login attempts and prevent your site from making further attempts to log in with any username.
+WP Cerber automatically activates Citadel mode after several unsuccessful login attempts and prevent your site from making further attempts to break in with any username.

 What does “Cerber” mean?